 1. Condor Tool & Machete Bushcraft Parang Machete

-This product is good for people who do bushcraft.
-It has a 13-inch blade made of high carbon steel material with a natural blade finishing.
+This condor tool knife/machete is good for people who do bushcraft.
+It has a 13-inch blade made of high carbon steel blade with a natural blade finishing.
 The handle is comfortable to hold.
 This Machete is great because it will last all time and you can use it to do bush-crafting work.

 This Machete has a sheath that can be used for a long time.
 It is good for cutting branches and bushcraft.
 The Machete is also good for camping or hiking because it will not break easily.